tum-pbs/pbdl-book/overview.md

 - how to combine them with **existing knowledge** of physics,
 - without **discarding** our knowledge about numerical methods.
 ```

-Thus, our aim is to build on all the powerful techniques that we have
-at our disposal, and use them wherever we can.
-As such, a central goal of this book is to _reconcile_ the data-centered
-viewpoint with physical simulations.

 The resulting methods have a huge potential to improve
 what can be done with numerical methods: in scenarios